-- 1 The primary CMM copies its certified directory to the secondary CMM working directory (remember that you cannot copy files directly to the certified directory, they must first be copied to the working directory). - 2 An automatic reboot is then triggered on the secondary CMM, loading the new contents of the working directory to the running configuration in OmniSwitch 9000 switches only. - 3 If no problems exist, then the working directory is automatically copied to the certified directory of the secondary CMM.
+- 1 The primary CMM copies its certified directory to the secondary CMM working directory (remember that you cannot copy files directly to the certified directory, they must first be copied to the working directory). - 2 An automatic reboot is then triggered on the secondary CMM, loading the new contents of the working directory to the running configuration. - 3 If no problems exist, then the working directory is automatically copied to the certified directory of the secondary CMM.